Jonathan Coachman: Part-time appearances (2016–2018)

 On March 25, 2016, Coachman made a special appearance during WWE's live event held at Madison Square Garden.
-On the March 28 episode of Raw, Coachman returned to WWE TV for the first time in almost 8 years, cutting a promo with The New Day.
+On the March 28 episode of Raw, Coachman returned to WWE television for the first time in almost 8 years, cutting a promo with The New Day.
 Coachman would also announce that SportsCenter would be live leading up to WrestleMania 32 on April 3.
 On the January 22, 2018, episode of Raw 25 Years, Coachman would appear in a backstage segment with Raw general manager Kurt Angle and other past WWE talent, Harvey Wippleman, The Brooklyn Brawler, Theodore Long, Brother Love and The Boogeyman.

-Raw commentator and Pre-show host (2018)
+Raw commentator and Pre-show host (2018–21)

 On January 29, 2018, Coachman re-signed with WWE, joining the Raw commentary team alongside Michael Cole and Corey Graves, replacing Booker T as color commentator.
 On September 10, Coachman would leave the Raw commentary team, being replaced by Renee Young, with Coachman becoming the new pre-show panel host for pay-per-views.

-Coachman also serves as pregame host for the 2020 incarnation of the XFL.
+Coachman also served as pregame host for the 2020 incarnation of the XFL.
+Coachman left WWE and the XFL in 2021, stating that he had expected to be reimbursed for his travel expenses but never was due to the XFL's bankruptcy.